Here is Everything You Need to Know about Scarlett Johansson

 ‘Lost in Translation,’ ‘Girl with a Pearl Earring’

 After graduating from Professional Children’s School (PCS) in 2002, Scarlet Johansson found herself as one of Hollywood’s top upcoming actresses.
-She starred in two roles in 2003, both of which gathered her critical praises.
+She starred in two roles in 2003, which gathered her critical praises.
 In Lost in Translation, she played a woman visiting Tokyo who forms an unlikely relationship with a much older man (played by Bill Murray).
 She also impressed everyone with her exceptional performance as a servant girl who is painted by famed artist Johannes Vermeer in Girl with a Pearl Earring.

 ‘The Black Dahlia,’ ‘The Nanny Diaries,’ Allen Collaborations

-Scarlet Johansson made it to take on a variety of projects after these wonderful successes.
+Scarlet Johansson made it to take on a variety of projects after these beautiful successes.
 She worked with director Brian De Palma on the 2006 crime thriller The Black Dahlia and then stepped into comedy as a trial with 2007’s The Nanny Diaries.

 Her other movies included Vicky Cristina Barcelona, Hitchcock, and The Avengers.
 Following her contributions to Ghost in the Shell, Rough Night, Isle of Dogs and Avengers: Endgame, Scarlet Johansson saved Oscar nominations for her roles in Marriage Story and Jojo Rabbit.